iver56/audiomentations/README.md

 The masked frequencies can be replaced with either the mean of the original values or a given constant (e.g. zero).

+# Composition classes

+## Compose

+Compose applies the given sequence of transforms when called, optionally shuffling the sequence for every call.

+## SpecCompose

+Same as Compose, but for spectrogram transforms

+## OneOf

+OneOf randomly picks one of the given transforms when called, and applies that transform.

+## SomeOf

+SomeOf randomly picks several of the given transforms when called, and applies those transforms.

 # Known limitations

 * Some transforms do not support multichannel audio yet.
 See [Multichannel audio](#multichannel-audio)